- Revenue of $698.9 million vs. $651.6 million in prior year

 (1) Earnings per share before specific items is a non-GAAP measure calculated by excluding the effect of restructuring, integration and acquisition costs and one-time tax items from the diluted earnings per share from continuing operations attributable to equity holders of the Company.
 The effect per share is obtained by dividing the restructuring, integration and acquisition costs, net of tax, and one-time tax items by the average number of diluted shares.
 We track it because we believe it provides a better indication of our operating performance on a per share basis and makes it easier to compare across reporting periods.

-(5) Operating profit is a non-GAAP measure that shows us how we have performed before the effects of certain financing decisions, tax structures and discontinued operations.
+(4) Operating profit is an additional GAAP measure that shows us how we have performed before the effects of certain financing decisions, tax structures and discontinued operations.
 We track it because we believe it makes it easier to compare our performance with previous periods, and with companies and industries that do not have the same capital structure or tax laws.

 (6) Utilization rate is an operating measure we use to assess the performance of our Civil simulator training network.
 We calculate it by taking the number of training hours sold on our simulators during the period divided by the practical training capacity available for the same period.